 The module aims to introduce major aspects and dimensions of the question of cultural identity.
-Through the study of a broad-range of particular cultural identities, it seeks to enhance understanding of the concepts and mechanisms involved in the formation of collective identity as such (the 'poetics' of cultural identity).
-Particular topics treated include: concepts of culture and identity; identity and language; collective memory; icons of identity; historiography and myth; complex identities and cultural hybridity.
+Through the study of a broad range of particular cultural traditions, it seeks to enhance understanding of the concepts and mechanisms involved in the formation of collective identity as such (the 'poetics' of cultural identity).
+Particular topics treated may include: concepts of culture and identity; collective memory; icons of identity; historiography and myth; complex identities and cultural hybridity.

-Programme module type: Compulsory for Cultural Identity Studies Postgraduate Programme.
-Optional for Crossways in Cultural Narratives Mundus Postgraduate Programme.
-Optional for other MLitt students within and outside Modern Languages with permission of both Schools.
-Learning and teaching methods and delivery: Weekly contact: 1-hour lecture and 1-2-hour seminar.
-Assessment pattern: Coursework = 100% Module Co-ordinator: Prof G San Roman
+Learning and teaching methods of delivery: Weekly contact: 1-hour lecture and 1-2-hour seminar.

+Assessment pattern: Coursework = 100%

+Module coordinator: Prof G F San Roman